latest nhpb_banner 1__compressed2

 • Free legal assistance for accessing housing, obtaining government benefits, and other civil issues, and this is provided by Legal Aid Service of Broward County.

-• Financial literacy and credit counseling classes.
+• Financial literacy including credit counseling classes.

 • Information on state and federal government public aid programs.